- How We Help

 KVC Hospitals is taking many precautions to keep our clients and employees healthy and safe during the coronavirus pandemic.
 Click here to learn about the preventative measures we have implemented.

 KVC Hospitals provides inpatient acute hospital treatment for youth ages 6 to 18 who are experiencing depression, anxiety, suicidal thoughts, the impacts of trauma, and other behavioral and mental health challenges.
-During an average stay of 4 to 6 days, our goal is to help your child stabilize and return home as soon as safely possible, equipped with the skills, support, and resources they need to continue treatment in their community.
+Our goal is to help your child stabilize and return home as soon as safely possible, equipped with the skills, support, and resources they need to continue treatment in their community.

 We provide a patient-centered approach to treatment, which supports and encourages family involvement.
 We believe parents/guardians are significant partners in the treatment process and can help us best support their child when they are involved in therapy and discharge planning.